Debian/britney2/doc/migrations-simplified.md

 ### Confirming a migration

-To start with; if a migration is accepted and "committed" (i.e. it will not be rolled back), britney will include in a line starting with `final:` a la this example:
+To start with; if a migration is accepted and "committed" (i.e. it will not be rolled back), britney will include in a line starting with `final:` like in this example:

     Apparently successful
     final: -cwltool,-libtest-redisserver-perl,-pinfo,-webdis,hol88